hearthandsinc/challenges/client-challenge/server/readme.md

-# iOS Challenge - Server Companion
+# Client Challenge - Server Companion

 This server is used as a companion for the iOS challenge.
 Persistence is in-memory, and restarting the server will reset its state.